Tag: President Treason

 “Getting along with President Putin, getting along with Russia, is positive, not a negative,” Trump said during the interview on CNBC’s “Squawk Box,” which was recorded Thursday shortly [before] the White House announced it was inviting Putin to Washington in the fall for another meeting with Trump.

 He must have said that 40 thousand times by now.
 Yes, we know, a truce with a rival or even an enemy is often the best option.
-We … Read the rest
+We get that.
+But a truce is not the same thing as an obsequious fawning craven submission.

 Brennan pointed out the obvious on Tuesday: